BabarB/Final-project/README.md

 1. Styled 404 page: a 404 is important for both human visitors and [browser bots to crawl the site correctly](https://seosly.com/blog/do-404-errors-hurt-seo/#:~:text=Yes%2C%20404%20errors%20can%20impact,crawling%20these%20non%2Dexistent%20pages.).
 Currently the 404 page is automatically provided by Github.
 2. User login: this requires a backend including a user database to check user credentials, the learning has not reached this stage yet.
 3. Audio controls: the browser default audio controls are basic and do not reflect to a good user experience: Play and pause are on the same button, the volume is muted by default.
 For learning purposes, the browser default audio was used.
 Current technologies offer better embedded audio players.
-1. The footer contact details section provides dummy details.
+4. The footer contact details section provides dummy details.
 As mentioned before, it is a placeholder for data handling and cookie policies.
 Displaying an email address on a public website is not good practice.
 Visitors should therefore use the contact form instead.
 The social media links can also be swapped to actual ones once the service provider is no longer an imaginary one.
+5. The site's performance would be better

 ## Testing